 And if walking the miles of path at this outdoor natural habitat zoo isn’t enough, it even has a hiking trail.
 The 2-mile trail takes you to the top of Purgatory Mountain, where local legend holds there were once so many whiskey stills that the glow from their fires lit the mountain at night, a scene resembling purgatory.

 When you’re ready for your next exploration, head down the road a short bit to explore one of North Carolina’s gems, the Seagrove Pottery community.
 With more than 100 potters, Seagrove is one of the largest collections of potters in the country.
 It’s a great opportunity to marvel over what can be done with clay, as well as to upgrade your “glassware” from plastic to-go cups.
-And if you’re in the area the third weekend in April, you’ll be there for the Annual Celebration of Spring Seagrove Potters Kiln Openings.

 Your time in civilization comes to a close; secure your new pottery and head to your campsite for the evening at Morrow Mountain State Park.
 First, though, check your provisions.
 If they’re low, make a stop at the Eldorado Outpost, which lives up to its claim of being "a central trading post in a remote area providing access to all provisions, services and information needed to supply the area's needs.”